Table of contents

 Though Islamic scientists were studying eyes as early as the 10th century, Italian transformed knowledge of the human eye in the 15th century with a new understanding of the physical form of the eye.

-It was in London in 1805 that the first hospital dedicated to the practice of ophthalmics was created.
+The first hospital dedicated to the practice of ophthalmic was established in London.

-This invention, which was created to inspect the retina, has led to new understanding and new subspecialties in the optometry field since it became widely known.
+This Ophthalmoscope was created to inspect the retina, has led to new understanding and new subspecialties in the optometry field since it became widely known.

 National Different Colored Eyes Day FAQs